RTEMS/rtems-docs/c-user/interrupt/directives.rst

 ``control``
-    This parameter is the pointer to an :c:type:`rtems_interrupt_server_control` object.
-When the directive call
+    This parameter is the pointer to an :ref:`InterfaceRtemsInterruptServerControl` object.
+When the directive
-    was successful, the ownership of the object was transferred from the caller of the directive to the interrupt server management.
+    call was successful, the ownership of the object was transferred from the caller of the directive to the interrupt server management.

 ``config``
     This parameter is the interrupt server configuration.